 The best part of it is that you are not competing with thousands and thousands of free books online.
 You are targeting readers within your sphere of influence, and it has a much better chance of succeeding in getting you book reviews and real sales.

-Yes, it can.
+Yes, perhaps.
 But only if you have a clear plan about how it will benefit you and your book.
-The best time to use them is before you publish, and perhaps for a week or two after you release your book.
+The best time to use them is before you publish, and maybe for a week or two after you release your book.

 The only exception might be a free series starter.
 If you have published a book series, offering book one for free or even perma-free is a strategy that many authors use.

 Using a scattergun approach with no backup promotion, such as KDPS free on Amazon, months and months later, is a bit of a wish and a hope.
 Another downside is that it could cost you possible sales.